stefanhendriks/Dune-II---The-Maker/README.md

 TODO: ((as a player I) should be able to...)
 ============================================
-- move the camera around
+- move the camera around (working)
+ - make keyboard keys repeat
+ - mouse borders
+ - hold mouse key?
 - see units (draw them)
 - select one unit
 - select multiple units